Package 'resmush'

 }

-# Clean up example
+# Clean up the example files.

 unlink(dest_folder, force = TRUE, recursive = TRUE)

-Optimize a local file
+Optimize local image files

 Description